 Authors and Personalities

-Anatoly Timofeevich Fomenko (b.
-1945).
+Anatoly Timofeevich Fomenko (Ukrainian, b.
+1945 in Stalino).
 Full Member (Academician) of the Russian Academy of Sciences, Full Member of the Russian Academy of Natural Sciences, Full Member of the International Higher Education Academy of Sciences, Doctor of Physics and Mathematics, Professor, Head of the Moscow State University Section of Mathematics of the Department of Mathematics and Mechanics.
 Solved Plateau’s Problem from the theory of minimal spectral surfaces.
 Author of the theory of invariants and topological classification of integrable Hamiltonian dynamic systems.
 Laureate of the 1996 National Premium of the Russian Federation (in Mathematics) for a cycle of works on the Hamiltonian dynamical systems and manifolds’ invariants theory.
 Author of 200 scientific publications, 28 monographs, and textbooks on mathematics, a specialist in geometry and topology, calculus of variations, symplectic topology, Hamiltonian geometry and mechanics, and computational geometry.
 Author of a number of books on the development of new empirical-statistical methods and their application to the analysis of historical chronicles as well as the chronology of antiquity and the Middle Ages.

 Gleb Vladimirovich Nosovskiy (b.
 1958).
 Candidate of Physics and Mathematics (MSU, Moscow, 1988), a specialist in the theory of probability, mathematical statistics, the theory of probabilistic processes, theory of optimization, stochastic differential equations, computer modeling of stochastic processes, and computer simulation.
 Worked as a researcher of computer geometry at Moscow Space Research Institute, in Moscow Machine Tools and Instruments Institute, in Aizu University in Japan.
 A faculty member of the Department of Mathematics and Mechanics at MSU.